LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
-Hello!
-Thanks for stopping by.
+Hi there!
 I'm a dedicated software developer and data analyst based in Washington state.
 I'm excited to share my projects through this portfolio.

 With a background in Biology, I returned to university to develop strong programming skills.
 My passion for software development is driven by a desire to tackle challenging problems in bioinformatics, healthcare, and AI research.

 Below you will find a collection of work - Python projects, statistical analyses, AI projects, and other fun stuff.

-Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I am enthusiastic about connecting with potential employers and collaborators who share my passions.

 Please feel welcome to message me with any comments or questions.
 Thanks for visiting!